Sweden Visa and Passport Requirements

 |Passport required||Return ticket required||Visa Required|

-Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Sweden.
+For nationals from countries not listed here, please contact the nearest embassy to check the visa requirements for Sweden.

 Types and Cost